avpresbitero/deep-rl-banana/report.md

 ### The Solution

-The learning algorithm I picked for this project is a vanilla Deep Q-Learning algorithm, based on Deep Mind's paper entitled "Human Level Control Through Deep Reinforcement Learning" publisjed in Nature back in February 2015.
+The learning algorithm I picked for this project is a vanilla Deep Q-Learning algorithm, based on Deep Mind's paper entitled [Human Level Control Through Deep Reinforcement Learning](https://www.nature.com/articles/nature14236) published in Nature back in February 2015.

 ### Model architecture

-I ventured into the simpler/shallower network configurations as often times, simple algrorithms achieve the desired results without compromising computational power.
-Hence, in this project, a 2-layer neural network was used (2 linear or fully connected layers) with input 37 and output 4.
+I ventured into the simpler/shallower network configurations as often times, simpler algrorithms achieve the desired results without compromising computational power.
+Hence, in this project, it would suffice to use a very simple 2-layer neural network was used (2 linear or fully connected layers) with input 37 and output 4.
 The architecture makes use of 64 and 128 neurons respectively.

 ```
 QNetwork(